 If you are giving the medicine twice a day: If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 11 am.
 If you remember after that time, do not give the missed dose.
 Just give the next dose as usual.
 Make sure you give all of the doses to finish the course of medicine.

 What if I give too much?

 You are unlikely to do harm if you give an extra dose of mebendazole by mistake.
-If you are concerned that you may have given too much, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24 in Scotland) Have the medicine or packaging with you if you telephone for advice.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

 Are there any possible side-effects?

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).

 If your child gets blistering of their skin, mouth, eyes or genitals, take them to hospital or call an ambulance straight away.

 Very rarely, mebendazole can cause seizures (convulsions or fits).
 If your child has a seizure, telephone for an ambulance.
 Do not restrain your child, but try to make sure they cannot hurt themselves (e.g. put a cushion under their head, place them on their side and move them away from furniture).